November 3, 2021

 Total agency CMBS holdings will be reported after settlement occurs as part of the MBS line in table 1 on the H.4.1. statistical release titled "Factors Affecting Reserve Balances of Depository Institutions and Condition Statement of Federal Reserve Banks."

-Will the Desk release operation pricing results?
+How does the Desk release operation pricing results?

+In order to ensure the transparency of its agency CMBS transactions, the Desk publishes historical operation results at mid-month for the prior monthly period if any operations were conducted in such prior monthly period.
 In addition to the pricing information released each month, Section 1103 of the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 requires that detailed operational results, including counterparty names, be released two years after each quarterly transaction period.